croaky/homebrewing/batches/4-smash-nelson.md

 Pitch the yeast into the beer:

-* The Yeast Bay: Vermont Ale Yeast at 68° F
+* Wyeast 1056 American Ale liquid yeast at 68° F

 Snap on the lid.
 Rock the fermenter to aerate the wort.